SAhmed48/node-express/README.md

 # Node-express Stater

-The Project created using nodejs, express and mongodb using mvc architecture to help out those who wants to follow mvc structure for the nodejs project.
+The Project created using nodejs, express and mongodb to help out those who wants to follow mvc structure for the nodejs project.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites